 Below each gradient is the CSS color code that was used to create it.
 You can copy and paste it so it can be used in designs of your own.

 Seeing #000004 on a computer or phone screen is much different than how it may appear in the real world.
 Shown here are 20 different environment types and how #000004 could potentially look inside each of them, given perfect conditions.
-For example, #000004 appears as #000004 when in northern sky daylight and as #000004 when in daylight fluorescent.
+For example, #000004 appears as #000004 when in old daylight and as #000006 when in white fluorescent.

 Old direct sunlight at noon